UL 2901 and Fire Sprinkler System Antifreeze Corrosion Issues

 This is significant, because NFPA 25 states that all traditional glycerin and propylene glycol antifreeze products may no longer be used by September 30, 2022.
-These products must be replaced by a premixed solution meeting the requirements of UL 2901 by that date.
+These products must be replaced by a premixed, agency listed solution by that date.

 UL 2901 and Corrosion

 Water-filled metallic piping systems of any kind – including steel – are subject to corrosion.
 Steel piping corrosion eats away at the interior of a pipe, and that creates friction, slowing the water flow in the event of an emergency.
 Corrosion can also create pinholes that, in the case of a fire sprinkler system, could lead to complete system failure, negating the system’s ability to suppress fires.